Archana2003-Jkumar/Exp-7-Synchornous-counters-/README.md

 ### SOFTWARE REQUIRED:
  Quartus prime
 ### THEORY
+ An up-counter counts events in increasing order.
+A down-counter counts stuff in the decreasing order.
+An up-down counter is a combination of an up-counter and a down-counter.
+It can count in both directions, increasing as well as decreasing.

 ## UP COUNTER
 The counter is a digital sequential circuit and here it is a 4 bit counter, which simply means it can count from 0 to 15 and vice versa based upon the direction of counting (up/down).